westonganger/rearmed-rb/README.md

 # Only monkey patched if not using ActiveSupport / Rails as this method is already defined there
 my_var.in?([1,2,3])
 my_var.in?(1,2,3) # or with splat arguments

+my_var.bool? # if is true or false boolean value my_var.true? # if is true boolean value my_var.false? # if is false boolean value
 ```

 ## String